 Food allergies can appear throughout your lifetime.
 They affect one in 13 children, yet symptoms first appeared in adulthood for 45% of adults with food allergies.
 Laura Ispas, MD, at Allergy Asthma & Immunology Institute, has more than a decade of experience creating individualized treatment plans that help to better the lives of her patients with food allergies.
-If you have questions or would like to schedule an appointment, call the office in Leesburg, Virginia, or use online booking.
+If you have questions or would like to schedule an appointment, call the office in Leesburg, VA and serving the greater Lansdowne, VA and Ashburn, VA areas, or use online booking.

 You develop a food allergy when your immune system identifies a food protein as a threat to your body.
 As a result, the immune system triggers an allergic reaction every time that protein enters your body.